 February is African American History Month.
-As such, it is the perfect opportunity to highlight the engineering achievements of African-Americans who, although they may have contended with racism, societal inequality, and discrimination, worked hard to overcome obstacles and accomplished great things in the field of engineering.
+As such, it is the perfect opportunity to highlight the engineering achievements of African Americans who, although they have contended with racism, societal inequality, and discrimination, worked hard to overcome obstacles and accomplished great things in the field of engineering.

 2. Howard P. Grant graduated from the University of California, Berkeley, in 1948, making him the first African American to graduate from the Berkeley College of Engineering.
-That same year, Grant also became the first known black member of the American Society of Civil Engineers.
-He subsequently became the first African American civil engineer for the City and County of San Francisco and the second African-American civil engineer to be licensed by California.
-He worked in the San Francisco water department until 1984, and also held the position of president and treasurer of the California Society of Professional Engineers.
+That same year, Grant also became the first known Black member of the American Society of Civil Engineers.
+He subsequently became the first African American civil engineer for the City and County of San Francisco and the second African American civil engineer to be licensed by California.
+He worked for the San Francisco water department until 1984, and also held the position of president and treasurer of the California Society of Professional Engineers.

 3. George Biddle Kelley graduated from Cornell University's College of Civil Engineering in 1908.
 He went on to become the first African American engineer registered in the State of New York.
 He was hired by the New York Engineering Department, where he worked on the Barge Canal, a collection of state waterways, during the 1920s.